ifmcjthenknczny/jsCheckers/README.md

 # jsCheckers
-> Simple responsive webpage, where you can play checkers with computer opponent.
+> Responsive webpage on which you can play checkers with computer opponent.
 Available at https://ifmcjthenknczny.github.io/jsCheckers/.

 ## Table of contents
 * [General info](#general-info)